LIONS GATE ENTERTAINMENT CORP. ANNOUNCEMENT: If You Have Suffered Losses In Lions Gate Entertainment Corp. (NYSE: LGF.A, LGF.B), You Are Encouraged To...

 What to do next: To join the prospective class action, go to or call Phillip Kim, Esq. toll-free at 866-767-3653 or email ... for information on the class action.

-On this news, the price of Lions Gate Class A common stock fell by 3.58% on August 27, 2024, and Lions Gate Class B common stock fell by 3.5% on that same day.
+On this news, Lions Gate's Class A common stock fell 3.58% on August 27, 2024, and Lions Gate's Class B common stock fell 3.5% on that same day.

 Why Rosen Law: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Many of these firms do not actually litigate securities class actions.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm has achieved the largest ever securities class action settlement against a Chinese Company.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.